 While there are many ways to incorporate digital breaks into our routine, and it is unique to each individual, here are some ideas I have found to be useful for taking a break from the digital world.

 Daily Digital Breaks

-- After work, put all digital stuff away and out of reach for a couple of hours (this is truly a bliss if your work requires staring at a computer screen every day).
+Right after waking up, do not use phone, laptop and other digital electronics for at least an hour, or until after leaving the house.
+After work, put all digital stuff away and out of reach for a couple of hours.
+This practise is truly a bliss if your work requires staring at a computer screen every day.